gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/create.md

           </configuration>
         </plugin>

-      _**Note**: JsInterop is an experimental flag in GWT-2.7.0 and you need to enable it explicitely.
+      _**Note**: JsInterop is an experimental flag in GWT-2.7.0 and you need to enable it explicitly.
 In future versions of GWT it will be enabled by default._

-3. Update `Todo.gwt.xml` module file so that we can use the new gwt library.
+3. Update `TodoList.gwt.xml` module file so that we can use the new gwt library.

         <module rename-to="todolist">
           ...